SparseLinearAlgebra/cuBool/README.md

 @MISC{cuBool,
-  author = {Orachyov, Egor and Alimov, Pavel and Grigorev, Semyon}, title = {cuBool: sparse Boolean linear algebra for Nvidia Cuda}, year = 2020, url = {https://github.com/JetBrains-Research/cuBool}, note = {Version 1.0.0}
+  author = {Orachyov, Egor and Alimov, Pavel and Grigorev, Semyon}, title = {cuBool: sparse Boolean linear algebra for Nvidia Cuda}, year = 2021, url = {https://github.com/JetBrains-Research/cuBool}, note = {Version 1.1.0}
 }
 ```

 ## Algorithms

-In this section listed all the related papers, articles and links, which
-were used as an algorithmic foundation for implementation of sparse linear
+In this section listed all the related papers, which were used as an algorithmic foundation for
-boolean algebra operations (sparse matrix-matrix multiplication, sparse matrix-vector
+implementation of sparse linear boolean algebra operations (sparse matrix-matrix multiplication,
-multiplication, sparse vector-matrix multiplication, matrix-matrix element-wise addition and etc.):
+sparse matrix-vector multiplication, sparse vector-matrix multiplication, matrix-matrix element-wise addition and etc.):

 - High-performance and Memory-saving Sparse General Matrix-Matrix Multiplication for NVIDIA Pascal GPU,
 Yusuke Nagasaka, Akira Nukada, Satoshi Matsuoka